 This course analyzes the history of America's greatest crisis, the Civil War, as the defining experience of the United States.
-Lecture and discussion will focus on the politics of chattel slavery, sectional conflict, Constitutional crises, major military campaigns, and plans for post-war Reconstruction.
-Spring 2019
+Lecture and discussion will focus on the politics of chattel slavery, sectional conflict, Constitutional crises, major military campaigns, and plans for (and problems with) post-war Reconstruction.